 The perfect screen printing ink covers your shirt better.
 Inks with good coverage require you to make a few passes and/or print-flash-print, enabling you to print your t-shirts faster, make your work easier, and save time and money.

 Most people would prefer a garment that feels soft, comfortable, and looks great.
 With this in mind, you should ensure that the ink you choose whose prints feel smooth on the garments.
-Water-based inks usually produce softer prints as they get absorbed right into the fabric, unlike plastisol, which sits on top of the fabric.
+Best water based screen printing ink usually produce softer prints as they get absorbed right into the fabric, unlike plastisol, which sits on top of the fabric.

 Another important consideration you need to make when shopping for screen printing ink is the richness and vibrancy of its color(s).
 You don’t want an ink that makes your design or print look dull as soon as you apply it on your t-shirt.
 The brightness should also be long-lasting, not one that fades after the first few washes.